nschorgh/CaveXML/cavexml.md

 Entries for altitude (elevation) can be even more varied, e.g., "1220-1570" to indicate the range of altitudes from the lowest to the highest entrance.
 The UISIC recommends an element [altitude-comment] so the meaning of the numerical value for the altitude could be clarified, e.g. "1220 lower entrance", or "2500 coarse" to indicate the altitude is approximate.
 For caves with more than one entrance, multiple altitude entries might be needed.
 The goal is of course that the altitude must be queryable numerically, e.g., the user would search for caves with altitudes above 4000 m a.s.l.
 It can be decided later whether \~4000 and \>3000 should be compatible with this condition or not.
 After considering various options, the implementation chosen for CaveXML was to have a single "altitude" element which can hold specific patterns of numbers and strings.
 An unsigned integer or an ExtendedUnsignedInteger can be followed by a comment.
 These comments may be be ignored during a query, so few restrictions are placed on their form.
 Alternatively, a range of integers can be stated, such as 100-200, and not followed by a comment.
 A query function can convert "100-200" into two altitude entries of the form "100 lowermost entrance" and "200 uppermost entrance".
 Allowing ranges to be entered is convenient for the person who compiles the data.
 Technically, the data type for the altitude element is implemented as a token (string) restricted by a RegEx pattern.
 The comments allowed as part of an altitude entry are those consistent with the RegEx pattern `"[ ,()\w]\*"`, that is, they can contain spaces, commas, parentheses, and alphanumerical characters.
 Other characters, such as dashes and semicolons, are not allowed in a comment following an altitude value.
 Dashes might be used by a parsing function to distinguish between a range and an entry with a single number.
 A semicolon is not allowed because it is the designated field separator for the flattened database, when repeat elements are merged into a single element.

 The [cave-id] field can consistent of alphanumeric characters and other common ASCII characters, but does not allow whitespace.
-Technically this is implemented as a RegEx pattern that allows ASCII codes between 33 and 126.
+Technically this is implemented as a RegEx pattern that allows ASCII codes from 33 to 126.
 (Whitespaces are allowed at the beginning and the end, because [cave-id] is a token rather than a string.)

 This concludes the description of all the data types that have, so far, been defined in the CaveXML Schema.
 Table 1 shows the data types associated with each CaveXML element.
 None of the elements is required to appear in a record, and some elements can occur no more than once.